See also our articles on Cutting Out at Idle

 - The muffler is not creating enough pressure difference.

-- The heat riser flanges on the exhaust header may not have been drilled through into the header to allow the flow of exhaust gases (either direct from one side to the other or pulsing back and forth).
+- If you have an aftermarket header exhaust system, the heat riser flanges on the exhaust header may not have been drilled through into the header to allow the flow of exhaust gases (either direct from one side to the other or pulsing back and forth).
 If this is the case, you will have to remove the exhaust header and drill through the flanges.
+Exhaust header systems are usually supplied with the heat riser flanges NOT drilled through, so they can be used with twin carb setups which dont use heat risers.
+When fitted to any bug using a centre mounted carburettor, the heat riser flanges must be drilled through at each end so exhaust gases can flow through the heat riser pipe.

 - Air Inleakage - If air is somehow leaking into the intake manifold downstream of the carburetor, the fuel mixture will be too lean and the car will not run properly.
 The system is easily checked for leaks by 1) choking the carburetor with the palm of your hand over the throat (if the engine immediately dies, there is no leak), and 2) spraying starter fluid (ether) on every possible leak point and listening for changes in the engine speed as the ether is sucked into the manifold.
 For more information, please see our Air Inleakage Discussion.